Deejarh/Deejarh/README.md

 ### Nice to meet you! 👋

 I am a Frontend/JavaScript Engineer based in the UK with over 3 years of professional experience in building complex fintech web applications.
-I specialize in Vue.js, React, TypeScript, JavaScript, RESTful APIs, and GraphQL, along with strong skills in HTML and CSS.
+I specialize in Vue.js, React, TypeScript, JavaScript,RESTful APIs,GraphQL,PostgreSQL,Firebase, along with strong skills in HTML and CSS.

 **Here's a quick summary about me**: